ysa134/torii/README.md

 server-side component and so cannot be supported out of the box.
 It can be implemented following these steps:

-  1. Torii endpoint opens a popup to the app server asking for Twitter auth
+  1. Torii provider opens a popup to the app server asking for Twitter auth
   2. Server redirects to Twitter with the credentials for login
   3. User enters their credentials at Twitter
   4. Twitter redirects to app server which completes the authentication
   5. Server loads the Ember application with a message in the URL, or otherwise transmits a message back to the parent window.
-  6. Ember application in the initial window closes the popup and resolves its endpoint promise.
+  6. Ember application in the initial window closes the popup and resolves its provider promise.

 ## Session Management in Torii